Based in Melbourne, Australia

 Marigold Bartlett is an illustrator and artist.
 She works in paint, pencil, digital media and videogames.
 She was art director on Movement Study 1, a short adventure game which was awarded Best Visual Art at the Freeplay Awards 2015.
 Her illustration and game art has been warmly reviewed in Paste Magazine, as well as on Kotaku, TheAuReview and IGN, and she has made several contributions to the international graphic novel collaboration Bartkira.

 Maize is a composer, curator and creator of live art shows, and teacher of Sound for Interactive Media, and Composition at the Australian Institute of Music.
-She has directed and composed for several interactive works, including the interactive art installations Encounters and Conjunct, video game series Ctrl_Coda, and served as composition consultant on the award-winning iOS game Framed.
+They have directed and composed for several interactive works, including the interactive art installations Encounters and Conjunct, video game series Ctrl_Coda, and served as composition consultant on the award-winning iOS game Framed.